linkerd/linkerd/CONTRIBUTING.md

 # How to Contribute #

-:stars: Thank you for contributing to the linkerd project!
+:balloon: Thank you for contributing to the linkerd project!

 Before getting started, please take a moment to sign [Buoyant's CLA][cla].